The Wellgenics Study

 Credentials are not necessarily accredited or validated.
 The original study found that credentials are primarily marketing tools when they are used in relation to best-selling books.
 As such, any credential can be used for marketing or manufacturing expertise, and will be included.
 The scope includes, and may be expanded:

-• MD, PhD, ND, DC, DCN, DHSc, DO, NP, RD, IFMCP, NTP, MNT, DPT, DNP, MPH
+• MD, PhD, ND, DC, DCN, DHSc, DO, NP, RD, IFMCP, NTP, MNT, DPT, DNP, MPH, MS

 Study Duration